krgamestudios/krgamestudios.com/public_html/src/games.md

 <div class="ui raised segment">

-AKA <strong>Cast World</strong> for short.
+_Del was bleeding; a strange mix of blood and amber from his woodfolk body.
+His friends and comrades were scattered around the battlefield, each exausted from the frantic battle, but still willing to stand and fight.
+Denera, the god king towered over him, but that didin't phase Del anymore - today, for the first time in centuries, the god before him seemed winded._

+_"You call yourself an immortal king, but what have you done for the people, you tyrant!?"
+Del spat, goading the prideful god before him.
+Angered further, Denera swung wide with his bloodforged axe._

-<strong>Can't Anyone Save The World?</strong> is inspired by both classic and modern tabletop RPGs.
-This sword-and-sorcery RPG is designed to be quick to start with easy to intuit rules, making it ideal for shorter campaigns.
-It comes with a new setting baked in, filled with unique races (human, woodfolk, oxkin and hollow) and scenarios.
+"Can't Anyone Save The World?" is inspired by the gameplay of both classic and modern tabletop RPGs.
+This sword-and-sorcery RPG is designed to be quick to start with easy to learn and intuit rules, making it ideal for shorter campaigns.
+It comes with a new setting baked in (gods walk among mortals!), filled with unique races (human, woodfolk, oxkin and hollow) and scenarios.
 This is very much a labour of love, so please leave your feedback below!

 To play, you'll need 3 six-sided dice (referred to as d6), paper, a pencil, and imagination.
 This game is designed for 3 to 7 players, and a game master (or GM for short).

 To make a new character, roll for stats, then choose a race, class and elemental affinity.
 Now, you're ready to play!
 Roll high during combat, and roll low during ability challenges; don't forget the roleplaying, of course - that's the other half of the game!

-The core rules also come bundled with a short adventure called <strong>Verona Village</strong>, which demonstrates the core rules, adds some new content, and fleshes out a small part of the world.
+The core rules also come bundled with a short adventure called "Verona Village", which demonstrates the core rules, adds some new content, and fleshes out a small part of the world.
 New adventures will be released on DriveThruRPG every two weeks, so check back often!

 * [Cast World Store Page](http://www.drivethrurpg.com/product/230186)
 * [Cast World Rules Preview](http://krgamestudios.com/dl/Castworld_Rules_Preview.pdf)